BachiMjavanadze/terminal-gui2/README.md

       - `"tabBar"` – show icon in the editor title/tab bar (`VS Code` allows only 8 icons visible; others will be hidden under the `More Actions...` button).
       - `"both"` – show icon in both places.
         - Note: `VS Code` doesn’t support dynamic title/tab-bar updates at runtime, so `Terminal GUI` rewrites `package.json` and will prompt you to reload the window **twice** to apply changes.
-     - `"tabBarGroup"` — show this command inside a group in the tab bar (grouped dropdown in editor title).
-Perfect for organizing related build/run/server actions under one compact entry.
-Grouping works only in the tab bar, status-bar grouping is not available.

 `tabBar` commands: